Neural 3D Video Synthesis from Multi-view Video: Related Work

-\paragraph{\textbf{Neural Rendering Approaches}} Neural Radiance Fields (NeRFs) \cite{Mildenhall20eccv} train an MLP-based radiance and opacity field and achieve state-of-the-art quality for novel view synthesis.
-Other approaches~\cite{meshry2019neural, wiles2020synsin} employ an explicit point-based scene representation combined with a screen space neural network for hole filling. \citet{lassner2020pulsar} push this even further and encode the scene appearance in a differentiable sphere-based representation.
-Methods such as \citet{sitzmann2019deepvoxels} employ a dense voxel grid of features in combination with a screen space network for view synthesis.
+\qheading{Novel View Synthesis for Static Scenes.} Novel view synthesis has been tackled by explicitly reconstructing textured 3D models of the scene and rendering from arbitrary viewpoints.
+Multi-view stereo~\cite{furukawa2009accurate, schonberger2016pixelwise} and visual hull reconstructions~\cite{laurentini1994visual, esteban2004silhouette} have been successfully employed.
+Complex view-dependent effects can be captured by light transport acquisition methods~\cite{debevec2000acquiring, wood2000surface}.
+Learning-based methods have been proposed to relax the high number of required views and to accelerate the inference speed for geometry reconstruction~\cite{kar2017learning, yao2018mvsnet, gu2020cascade} and appearance capture~\cite{bi2020deep, meka2019deep}, or combined reconstruction techniques~\cite{yariv2020multiview, niemeyer2020differentiable}.
+Novel view synthesis can also be achieved by reusing input image pixels.
+Early works using this approach interpolate the viewpoints~\cite{chen1993view}.
+The Light Field/Lumigraph method~\cite{gortler1996lumigraph,levoy1996light,davis2012unstructured,Overbeck18tog} resamples input image rays to generate novel views.
+One drawback of these approaches is that it require dense sampling for high quality rendering of complex scenes.
+More recently, \cite{flynn2019deepview, mildenhall2019local, srinivasan2019pushing, zhou2018stereo, kalantari2016learning} learn to fuse and resample pixels from reference views using neural networks.
+Neural Radiance Fields (NeRFs) \cite{Mildenhall20eccv} train an MLP-based radiance and opacity field and achieve state-of-the-art quality for novel view synthesis.
+Other approaches~\cite{meshry2019neural, wiles2020synsin} employ an explicit point-based scene representation combined with a screen space neural network for hole filling. \cite{lassner2020pulsar} push this further and encode the scene appearance in a differentiable sphere-based representation. \cite{sitzmann2019deepvoxels} employs a dense voxel grid of features in combination with a screen space network for view synthesis.
 All these methods are excellent at interpolating views for static scenes, but it is unclear how to extend them to the dynamic setting.